-Following is the 48th post in a series from Parker Law Group Attorneys, APC about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
+Following is the 48th post in a series from Parker Taylor Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
 This revision (along with Rule 1.0) is no longer included in Chapter 1, but is now in an introductory section that comes BEFORE Chapter 1.
 This Rule of Professional Conduct, as revised, is as follows:

 Rule 1.0.1 Terminology